POAP Issuer Guidelines

 A “contributor” POAP is distributed to those who make meaningful contributions to a project, organization, or cause.
 This type of POAP can be a delightful reward to show appreciation for the time and effort of a group of people, while also connecting them as the exclusive owners of a precious digital collectible.

-Great examples of contributor POAPs include volunteering at a beach cleanup, working on a movie shoot, participating in a research study, writing open source software, beta testing a new product, or speaking at a conference.
+Great examples of contributor POAPs include at a beach cleanup, shoot, in a research study, open source software, a new product, or at a conference.

 Tips for Success